Ocean acidification in the Great Barrier Reef: Vulnerable Species

-Organisms have been found to be more sensitive to the effects of ocean acidification in early, larval or planktonic stages.
-As ocean acidification does not exist without external factors, the multiple problems facing the Great Barrier Reef combine to further stress the organisms.
+A study published in the journal Global Change Biology developed a model for predicting the vulnerability of sharks and sting rays to climate change in the Great Barrier Reef.
+It was found that 30 of the 133 species were identified as moderately or highly vulnerable to climate change with the most vulnerable species being the freshwater whipray, porcupine ray, speartooth shark, and sawfish.
+Increasing temperature is also affecting the behavior and fitness of may reef species such as the common coral trout, a very important fish in sustaining the health of coral reefs.
 Not only can ocean acidification affect habitat and development, but it can also affect how organisms view predators and conspecifics.
 Studies on the effects of ocean acidification have not been performed on long enough time scales to see if organisms can adapt to these conditions.
 However, ocean acidification is predicted to occur at a rate that evolution cannot match.